About this course

 About this tour

-To supplement the academic visits, the Study Tour program includes cultural visits to relevant sites, where you will learn about Swedish history and culture, and experience life outside of the capital city.
+To supplement the academic visits, the Study Tour program includes cultural visits to relevant sites, where you will learn about Swedish history and culture, and experience life in another Scandinavian city.

 Learning outcomes